uber-archive/vis-academy/src/docs/graph/4-interaction.md

 ## 1. Add Visual Property

-First, we need to add a new visual property 'isHighlighted' to nodes and edges.
+First, we will add a new visual property `isHighlighted` to store the highlight status of the nodes and edges.
-We will use this property to change the color to red when `isHighlighted` is true.

 ```js
 export default class App extends Component {